What Not to Say to Someone Grieving Here are 16 Simple Tips

 Trust me when I say they probably won’t call you because they don’t want to feel like they are being a burden.
 Most people don’t like asking for help due to pride.

-Take me for instance, I have massive hearing loss and totally hate the telephone.
+Take me for instance, I have massive hearing loss and hate the telephone.
 A better way of offering help is to cook meals or offer gift cards.

 What I’m trying to say is to look for needs that they may need help with to lighten their load, especially when they have small children to care for.
 The last thing on someone’s mind is cooking dinner when a loved one passes away.